 Instructions

 - Pour the drippings in a fat separator (or glass measuring cup) over a mesh sieve to remove any solids.
-Wait for about 10 minutes for the drippings to cool and the fat to separate from the rest of the drippings and float to the top.
+Wait for about 10 minutes for the drippings to cool and the fat to separate from the rest of the drippings and float to the top (you can speed this up by placing it in the fridge).

 - Measure out 1/4 cup of the fat from the top, using a spoon to skim it off, supplementing with butter if needed.